michaelo/sapt/README.md

 * Parse results and store as variables
 * Support variables - both from env and from previous tasks
 * Output useful errors when it fails (HTTP-code, helpful labels for the most common ones, and the response)
+* Input-file parser must support CRLF as line end

 TODO:
 ------------
 * Support .env-files or similar to pass in predefined variables
+* Check for Content-Type of response and support pretty-printing of at least JSON, preferrably also HTML and XML
+* -v also prints variable-extraction results
 * Allow support for OS-environment variables.
 Control by flag?
 * Support "playlist"-files to defined e.g. order and repetitions?
 * Support both keeping variables between as well as explicitly allowing sandboxing of tests